Contact The Daily News

 Assistant sports editor

-Demi Lawrence is a sophomore news journalism major and political science minor from Fishers, Indiana.
+Demi Lawrence is a junior news journalism major and political science minor from Fishers, Indiana.
 In the past, she was a columnist for the opinion section as well as a features reporter.
 She loves being a journalist because she gets to tell all kinds of stories.
 She values truth above all else, and as a journalist she enjoys helping people become more informed and better citizens.

-Jake Helmen is a junior telecommunications major with a minor in marketing from Carmel, Indiana.
+Jake Helmen is a senior telecommunications major with a minor in marketing from Carmel, Indiana.
 He started as a video reporter in 2016 where he learned almost everything he knows about video.
 He has been absolutely enveloped by sound and music for many years and recently taken a special love for video and filmmaking.
-Helmen has been part of countless films and is passionate about creating stories in a medium that goes beyond written word.
+Helmen has been part of countless films and is passionate about creating stories in a medium that goes well beyond written word.

 Social media editor